Fermentation in food processing: Brewing and winemaking

 Natural fermentation predates human history.
-Since ancient times, humans have exploited the fermentation process.
-They likely began fermenting foods unintentionally.
-To store excess foods, humans placed the items in a container where they were forgotten.
-Over time, yeast and bacteria started to grow.
-This led humans to unveil fermented foods.
-The earliest archaeological evidence of fermentation is 13,000-year-old residues of a beer, with the consistency of gruel, found in a cave near Haifa in Israel.
-Another early alcoholic drink, made from fruit, rice, and honey, dates from 7000 to 6600 BC, in the Neolithic Chinese village of Jiahu, and winemaking dates from ca. 6000 BC, in Georgia, in the Caucasus area.
+Since ancient times humans have exploited fermentation, most likely having unintentionally discovered the process.
+To store excess foods, humans placed the items in a container which were probably later forgotten, and over time yeast and bacteria started to grow.
+The earliest archaeological evidence of fermentation is the 13,000-year-old residue of beer, with the consistency of gruel, found in a cave near Haifa, Israel.
+Another early alcoholic drink, made from fruit, rice, and honey, dates from 7000 to 6600 BC in the Neolithic Chinese village of Jiahu.
+Winemaking dates from circa 6000 BC in Georgia in the Caucasus area.
 Seven-thousand-year-old jars containing the remains of wine, now on display at the University of Pennsylvania, were excavated in the Zagros Mountains in Iran.
-There is strong evidence that people were fermenting alcoholic drinks in Babylon ca. 3000 BC, ancient Egypt ca. 3150 BC, pre-Hispanic Mexico ca. 2000 BC, and Sudan ca. 1500 BC.
+There is strong evidence that people were fermenting alcoholic drinks in Babylon (ca. 3000 BC), ancient Egypt (ca. 3150 BC), pre-Hispanic Mexico (ca. 2000 BC), and Sudan (ca. 1500 BC).

 Discovery of the role of yeast

-The French chemist Louis Pasteur founded zymology, when in 1856 he connected yeast to fermentation.
+The French chemist Louis Pasteur founded zymology in 1856 when he connected yeast to fermentation.

-When studying the fermentation of sugar to alcohol by yeast, Pasteur concluded that the fermentation was catalyzed by a vital force, called "ferments", within the yeast cells.
+In studying the conversion of sugar to alcohol by yeast, Pasteur concluded that the fermentation was catalyzed by a vital force, called "ferments", within the yeast cells.
 The "ferments" were thought to function only within living organisms.
 Pasteur wrote that "Alcoholic fermentation is an act correlated with the life and organization of the yeast cells, not with the death or putrefaction of the cells."

 "Cell-free fermentation"

-Nevertheless, it was known that yeast extracts can ferment sugar even in the absence of living yeast cells.
-While studying this process in 1897, the German chemist and zymologist Eduard Buchner of Humboldt University of Berlin, Germany, found that sugar was fermented even when there were no living yeast cells in the mixture, by an enzyme complex secreted by yeast that he termed zymase.
+Nevertheless it was known that living yeast cells were not a requirement for fermentation.
+In 1897 the German chemist and zymologist Eduard Buchner of Humboldt University of Berlin found that sugar was fermented even when there were no living yeast cells in the mixture, by an enzyme complex secreted by yeast that he termed zymase.
 In 1907 he received the Nobel Prize in Chemistry for his research and discovery of "cell-free fermentation".

-One year earlier, in 1906, ethanol fermentation studies led to the early discovery of oxidized nicotinamide adenine dinucleotide (NAD^{+}).
+One year earlier in 1906 ethanol fermentation studies led to the early discovery of oxidized nicotinamide adenine dinucleotide (NAD^{+}).